opflucker/NetCoreManualDI/README.md

 }
 ```

+This class exposes three DI factories: `ForCoursesService`, `ForStudentsService` and `ForSchoolService`.
+Each one knows how to create an internal implemented interface.
+When any dependency can not be resolved at this level, a DI factory takes the form of a PFA, this is, a lambda expression that reduces the original function arity completing known parameters and exposing missed ones.
+This technique is composable, so a DI factory can be defined using others DI factories, as in `ForSchoolService`.

 [ApplicationDomain](src/ApplicationDomain) project implements three interfaces.
 Implementations of [ICoursesService](src/ApplicationDomain/ICoursesService.cs) and [IStudentsService](src/ApplicationDomain/IStudentsService.cs) depends on [ISchoolContext](src/ApplicationDomain.Repositories/ISchoolContext.cs).
 This resource is created externally, so these implementations are not in charge of releasing it.

-ApplicationDomain project also implements [ISchoolService](src/ApplicationDomain/ISchoolService.cs) in class [SchoolService](src/ApplicationDomain/SchoolService.cs).
-SchoolService depends on ISchoolContext and also needs to control its lifecycle, so it receives a factory.
-Additionally, SchoolService depends on ICoursesService and IStudentsService and must ensure all be created using the same ISchoolContext instance, so it receives factories for both too:
+`ApplicationDomain` project also implements [ISchoolService](src/ApplicationDomain/ISchoolService.cs) in class [SchoolService](src/ApplicationDomain/SchoolService.cs). `SchoolService` depends on ISchoolContext and also needs to control its lifecycle, so it receives a DI factory.
+Additionally, `SchoolService` depends on `ICoursesService` and `IStudentsService` and must ensure all be created using the same `ISchoolContext` instance, so it receives factories for both too:

 ```C#
 public SchoolService(